satoru-takeuchi/elkdat/README.md

 # How to initialize

-Just run `./init` underneath the top of this tool!
+Just run `./init` underneath the top of this tool.

 Please note that elkdat downloads whole linux kernel source repository in `./init`.
 If you already have it, please copy it underneath the top directory as "linux".